Charged particle motion and radiation in strong electromagnetic fields: Introduction

-In a crossed field, where $\InvariantF = \InvariantG = 0$, it is $\chi_e$ and $\chi_\gamma$ which control the importance of quantum effects.
-A particularly important case of crossed field is the plane electromagnetic wave, wherein the electric and magnetic fields oscillate with angular frequency $\omega_0$ and the phasefronts propagate along null wavevector $\kappa^\mu$.
-Here the dynamics are characterized by an additional invariant parameter~\cite{nikishov.jetp.1964}:\footnote{ Use of $a_0$ is conventional in the laser and plasma-physics communities, but it can be denoted as $\xi$ in the strong-field QED literature~\cite{dipiazza.rmp.2012}.}
+In a {null} field, where $\InvariantF = \InvariantG = 0$, it is $\chi_e$ and $\chi_\gamma$ which control the importance of quantum effects. {A crossed field is a null field where the electric and magnetic fields have the same magnitude (up to a factor of $c$) and are perpendicular to each other.} A particularly important case of crossed field is the plane electromagnetic wave, wherein the electric and magnetic fields oscillate with angular frequency $\omega_0$ and the phase fronts propagate along {a} null wavevector $\kappa^\mu$.
+Here the dynamics are characterized by an additional invariant parameter~\cite{nikishov.jetp.1964}:\footnote{ Use of $a_0$ is conventional in the laser and plasma-physics communities, but it can be denoted as $\xi$ in the SFQED literature~\cite{dipiazza.rmp.2012}.}

 where $E_0 = \abs{\vec{E}} = c \abs{\vec{B}}$. $a_0$ is called the \emph{normalized amplitude} of the wave, the field amplitude in relativistic units (i.e. in units of $mc\omega_0/e$), the \emph{strength parameter}, or the \emph{normalized vector potential}.
 The reason for the last of these is that $a_0$ is often defined as $a_0 = e \sqrt{-A_\mu A^\mu} / (m c)$, using the wave's four-potential $A^\mu$; this gives an equivalent result under the conventional choice of Lorenz gauge $\partial_\mu A^\mu = 0$ [see discussion of gauge invariance in \citet{reiss.pra.1979,heinzl.oc.2009}].
-As the transverse momentum acquired by an electron in a wave with potential $A^\mu$ is $p^\mu_\perp = e A^\mu$, $a_0 = p_\perp / (m c)$ measures the importance of relativistic effects, i.e. the classical nonlinearity of the dynamics.
-The trajectory of an electron orbiting in an electromagnetic wave has a characteristic deflection angle that is a factor of $a_0$ larger than the angle into which its emitted radiation is beamed.
+As the transverse momentum acquired by an electron in a wave with potential $A^\mu$ is $p^\mu_\perp = e A^\mu$, {$a_0 = \abs{p_\perp} / (m c)$} measures the importance of relativistic effects, i.e. the classical nonlinearity of the dynamics.

 The parameter $a_0$ also functions as a measure of the multiphoton, or nonlinear, nature of the electromagnetic interaction.
 Consider the motion of an electron, driven by a circularly polarized EM wave, in its average rest frame: in this frame, the electron performs circular motion with radius $r'$, angular frequency $\omega' = 1/r'$ and constant Lorentz factor $\gamma' = \sqrt{1 + a_0^2}$, emitting radiation with a characteristic frequency of $\omega_c' = \gamma'^3 / r'$.
 The effective harmonic order, which indicates how many photons are absorbed, $n = \omega_c' / \omega' \simeq a_0^3$.
 From the quantum perspective, \cref{eq:a0} compares the work done by the electromagnetic wave over a Compton length, $e E_0 \lc$, to the energy of a photon of that wave, $\hbar\omega_0$; if $a_0 \gg 1$, the interaction is unavoidably nonlinear in the number of participating photons.